T-Xiao/Disaster-Response/README.md

 # Disaster Response Pipeline Project

+# Starting date: Dec 1st 2021 -- Using terminal to push the downloaded projects from Udacity to Github.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.